Last updated on October 10th, 2019 at 10:55 am

 - Pay for your visa – costs USD 117.

 - Get your online visa

 Countries who are eligible for Saudi Arabia Visa in 2019

 “When in Rome, do as the Romans do” – the same applies here.
 Saudi Arabia Laws for tourists also apply to residents.

-LGBTI relationships, marriage and rights are not allowed or recognised in Saudi Arabia and can be punishable by public flogging, jail and even the death penalty.
+- LGBTI relationships, marriage, and rights are not allowed or recognized in Saudi Arabia and can be punishable by public flogging, jail, and even the death penalty.